-- b.
-(Optional) To manage your Kerberos client krb5.conf manually (and not have Ambari manage the krb5.conf), expand the Advanced krb5-conf section and uncheck the "Manage" option.
-You must have the krb5.conf configured on each host. - c.
-(Optional) to configure any additional KDC's to be used for this environment, add an entry for each additional KDC to the realms section of the Advanced krb5-conf's krb5conf template.
+When manually managing the krb5.conf it is recommended to ensure that DNS is not used for looking up KDC, and REALM entries.
+Relying on b.
+(Optional) to configure any additional KDC's to be used for this environment, add an entry for each additional KDC to the realms section of the Advanced krb5-conf's krb5-conf template.